davsec-teaching/ecs160-f25/homework/Homework-2.md

    - The `persist` method should persist all fields annotated with the `@Persistable` annotation in the database.
    - The `load` method should accept an Object `o` with a field annotated with `@Id` populated, and load that object from the Redis databse
    - [EC] For the `load` method, if a field is marked as lazy-loaded, it should be lazy loaded.
+4. Build and install the persistence framework to your local Maven repository using the correct `mvn` command.

 ## Part B. Microservice Framework